Moduli stacks of Higgs bundles on stable curves: Abstract

 \section{\textbf{Abstract}}

-In this article, we construct a flat degeneration of the derived moduli stack of Higgs bundles on smooth curves using the stack of expanded degenerations of Jun Li.
-We show that there is an intrinsic relative log-symplectic form on the degeneration and we compare it with the one constructed by the second author.
-We show that the Hitchin map of the degeneration we construct has complete fibers.
-Furthermore, we show that the Hitchin map is flat and that a suitable open subset of the smooth locus of the reduced nilpotent cone is Lagrangian.
-We also extend the construction of the moduli of Higgs bundles along with the relative log-symplectic form over the universal moduli stack of stable curves.
+We construct a flat degeneration of the derived moduli stack of Higgs bundles on smooth projective curves, using Jun Li’s stack of bounded expanded degenerations.
+The degeneration carries a natural relative zero shifted logarithmic symplectic form over the base, which extends the classical Hitchin symplectic structure from the generic fiber.
+The induced Hitchin map is shown to be complete (in the valuative sense) and flat, without requiring coprimeness of rank and degree.
+Finally, we extend the construction globally: the derived moduli stack of Higgs bundles over the universal semi-stable curve of genus greater than or equal to two carries a relative zero shifted log-symplectic form over the moduli stack of stable curves.